Is Tallinn Worth Visiting in November? Is it Snowy and Cold?

 16th November: By midday, the sun was out in Tondiraba Park — not bad for November.

-Rainy cobbled streets in Tallinn’s Old Town, 20 November.
+Wet cobblestone streets in Tallinn Old Town, 20 November

 20th November: Rain is more frequent now, and Old Town streets stay wet for most of the day.

-Tallinn Christmas Market with glögg and holiday treats in Town Hall Square, 27 November.
+Tallinn Christmas Market in Town Hall Square with stalls and people, 27 November

 27th November: The Christmas market in Town Hall Square is open — glögg, biscuits, sausages, and a festive crowd.